Run the Alps Underground Guide to UTMB® Week in Chamonix

 So, if not Chamonix, where else?

 Run the Alps: Increasingly, we’ve had friends and colleagues mixing Chamonix with another town in the region.
 For example, spend a few nights in Chamonix, but book a night or two in Courmayeur right before racing CCC or TDS.
 That way, you’ve ticked off getting to the race start, get to enjoy another town, and have less to stress about.
-Les Contamines and St Gervais are two other good towns to consider, if you want to pay less and avoid the scene in Chamonix.
+Les Contamines, St Gervais and Champex, Switzerland are three other good towns to consider, if you want to pay less and avoid the often overstimulating Chamonix scene.

 How hard is it to find a place?